-Here’s how 2D barcoding works in a hospital setting for.
+Here’s how 2D barcoding works in a hospital setting for patient records.

-With Ultraforms, a engine specifically designed to work with fillable forms, your forms are set up to generate that contain whatever information you want to capture.
+With Ultraforms, a 2D barcode generation engine specifically designed to work with fillable forms, your forms are set up to generate that contain whatever information you want to capture.

-That means that, after patients fill in data in the form and submit it, the digital form automatically generates athat can contain everything from the medical office location to the patient’s complete health background, including allergies, healthcare provider, date of last doctor visit, etc.
+That means that, after patients fill in data in the form and submit it, the digital form automatically generates a 2D barcode that can contain everything from the medical office location to the patient’s complete health background, including allergies, healthcare provider, date of last doctor visit, etc.